Detailed Itinerary Riches of the Mekong

 Your cruise concludes in My Tho Port, where you’ll disembark and transfer via motorcoach from My Tho Port to Ho Chi Minh city.
 (B)

-*Guests booking cruise only will be transferred from the ship to Sofitel Saigon Plaza in Ho Chi Minh City.
+*All guests will be transferred from the ship to Sofitel Saigon Plaza in Ho Chi Minh City.
 We recommend that you schedule your onward flight to depart Ho Chi Minh after 2:30 pm today to avoid potential missed connections.

 Experience More Connections